Michael Wilkes: Military career

-Wilkes was appointed Commander of 22 Armoured Brigade in 1984 and Director SAS in 1986.
-He was appointed General Officer Commanding 3rd Armoured Division in 1988 and Commander UK Field Army and Inspector General of the Territorial Army in 1990, remaining in that post until 1993.
-During Operation Granby he was the Land Deputy to the Joint Commander Gulf Forces who was based at HQ Strike Command.
-In 1993 he became Adjutant General: he retired from the British Army in 1995.
+Wilkes was appointed an Officer of the Order of the British Empire in the 1980 New Year Honours, was made commander of 22 Armoured Brigade in 1984 and became Director SAS in 1986.
+Advanced to Commander of the Order of the British Empire in the 1988 Birthday Honours, he was appointed General Officer Commanding 3rd Armoured Division in 1988, and Commander UK Field Army and Inspector General of the Territorial Army in 1990, remaining in that post until 1993.
+During Operation Granby he was the Land Deputy to the Joint Commander Gulf Forces, who was based at HQ Strike Command.
+He was knighted as a Knight Commander of the Order of the Bath in the 1991 New Year Honours and, in 1993, he became Adjutant General.
+He retired from the British Army in 1995.

 Later life

-In 1995 he became Lieutenant Governor of Jersey, a post he held until 2001.
+In 1995 Wilkes was named a Knight of the Venerable Order of Saint John and became Lieutenant Governor of Jersey, a post he held until 2001.
 In 2008 he became a Director of Heritage Oil and of Stanley Gibbons.
-He died on 27 October 2013, leaving a wife (Anne) and two sons.
+He died on 27 October 2013, leaving a wife, Anne, and two sons.

-Honours

-Wilkes was appointed Officer of the Order of the British Empire (OBE) in the 1980 New Year Honours, and was promoted to Commander of the Order of the British Empire (CBE) in the 1988 Queen's Birthday Honours.
-He was appointed Knight Commander of the Order of the Bath (KCB) in the 1991 New Year Honours.
-In 1995 he was named a Knight of the Venerable Order of Saint John (KStJ).